Please complete the form below and an admission counselor will contact you shortly.

 Complete your undergraduate degree and earn a Master of Science in Exercise Physiology (MEXP) from Carroll in five years.
 You’ll spend three years in undergraduate studies to learn the basic knowledge needed for two years of graduate level courses.

 At Carroll you’ll receive the support you need from multiple areas on campus as you prepare to apply to graduate school.
-Advisors will help ensure you complete the requirements to be a qualified applicant for any of the graduate programs you’re interested in.
+Advisors will help ensure you complete the requirements to be a qualified applicant for any of the graduate programs in which you’re interested.
 And if you decide to apply for Carroll’s Master of Science in Exercise Physiology (MEXP) you’ll have a competitive advantage over other applicants.